riyazshaikh/funding-predict/README.md

 Note that some feature combinations may cause performance issues.
 Please be patient if the browser seems unresponsive.
 Refresh page if out of memory.

 ## Setup Web App
-The Web App was built using (Vue CLI Instant Prototyping)[https://cli.vuejs.org/guide/prototyping.html], so requires the following global packages.
+The Web App was built using [Vue CLI Instant Prototyping](https://cli.vuejs.org/guide/prototyping.html), so requires the following global packages.

 ```sh
 npm install -g @vue/cli @vue/cli-service-global